 Once again our fabulous guide Juliette had planned supper for us with a reservation at Pizzeria du Tunnel.
 She promised us the best pizza we’d ever have.

-She was right, the pizza was fantastic.
+Turns out she was right, the pizza was fantastic.
 Fresh, simple ingredients and fantastic crust.
 I ate the entire thing, barely taking the time to breathe.
 I probably could have eaten at least another half a pizza.
 I’m always amazed at how hungry I get after a long day of hiking.
 After our large pizzas we were all pretty much done.
 We slowly walked uphill back to our hotel for a well-deserved sleep.
 The next day we’d head back to France for the last hike of our trip.

 Day Seven #day-seven

 For the last full day of the tour we woke up in Italy, hiked the morning in France, had lunch in a mountain pass in Switzerland and made our way back to France for supper.
 It was an amazing day.
 We made our way on another public bus to the trailhead.
 This time Juliette had us get on the bus a few stops before the bus station, a very smart plan as by the time we got to the bus station there was a huge line to get on.
 We were comfy in our seats but not everyone in line made it on.
 It’s amazing how popular it is.
 We headed to the Le Tour area which is very busy in the winter as a ski destination.
 Instead of taking the gondola to the top like everyone else, we crossed the parking lot and started the switchback hike up the mountain.
 We slowly made our way up and up, getting high up on the slope.
 You know when you’re hiking past the avalanche control barriers you’re high up the mountain.